brayan200014/market_admin_web_app/README.md

-# supermercadoWeb
+# Market Admin Web App
-Proyecto Desarrollo Web 2
+This is Admin Web Application for a Supermarket